-While the Alta keeps things simple and the Blaze has its watch-like abilities, the Charge 2 is harder to categorise.
-It's definitely not a smartwatch, but it's not quite the most powerful fitness tracker you can get.
-Rather, it straddles the line and is closer to 'almost best', since it lacks things that Samsung Gear Fit2 and Microsoft Band 2 bring to the table.
+While the Alta HR keeps things simple and the Blaze has its watch-like abilities, the Charge 2 is harder to categorise.
+It's definitely not a smartwatch, but it does a lot more than many other fitness trackers.

 We gave our initial verdict after a few weeks with the tracker, but now we've spent a bit more time with it, here's our long-term verdict of the Fitbit Charge 2.

 The Charge 2 retains a very Fitbit-esque look.
 Taking cues from its predecessor, as well as the Fitbit Alta and a little from Surge, it's actually much sleeker than the others, with a larger black and white OLED screen that's four times bigger than on the old Charge devices.
 It's also more fashionable looking with a polished silver body that's similar to the one on the Alta HR.
 It has the same clasp system as the Charge/Charge HR, but while this keeps it firmly in place, it's a bit fiddly and often requires a bit of extra force to slip the band through.

 The display definitely feels big enough and sits better than the Surge does on the wrist.
 The overall design is pleasing, perhaps because the display is larger than Alta's but still smaller than the Surge (and even the Fitbit Blaze), which means you get to see a little more information without it being uncomfortably big.